10. 28 Days (2000)

 5. Speed (1994)

-Our list of popular Bullock movies must include her first major role.
-Annie Porter (played by Bullock) is taking her normal bus ride home.
+Our list of one of Time’s 100 most influential people must include her first major role.
+Annie Porter is taking her normal bus ride home.
 But things quickly turn deadly as we find out this bus has been outfitted with a bomb.

 Lunatic Howard Payne (Dennis Hopper) enjoys playing games.
 He’s old what’s the worst that can happen?
 But it’s not so good if the bus that Annie is on drops below 50mph.